ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 It's time for Opticians to get real, hands-on, tactile training

-in order to re-
+in order to '

-humanize the dispensing of prescription eyewear.
+humaneyes' the dispensing of prescription eyewear.

-Chronic discomfort issues can be
+Chronic discomfort issues can be eliminated or at least minimized.

-"Opticians must touch and feel
+Opticians must touch and feel the eyewear in-place, on the face.

 A well executed hands-on, in-place, on-the-face assessment, as well as a touch and feel frame fitting procedure obviously requires some direct physical contact along with the appropriate communications between the Dispenser and the Patient.
 A proper hands-on frame fitting involves the repeated removal and re-placement of the frame on and off the Patient by the Dispenser until such time as the fitting is completed, which depends of course on the experience of the Dispenser, any asymmetric features of the Patient, and the type and design of the eyewear.
 See example.
 The Dispenser must not rush the procedure.
 Much time is saved in the long run when the fitting is done with sensitivity and patience, thereby reducing the necessity for return visits.
 Click here to discuss a hands-on dispensing demonstration.

-Note: It is how well ophthalmic eyewear, whether it be eyeglasses or contact lenses, makes contact with the Patient that ultimately defines Ophthalmic Dispensing.
+NOTE: It is how well ophthalmic eyewear, whether it be eyeglasses or contact lenses, makes contact with the Patient that ultimately defines Ophthalmic Dispensing.

 "Just about anybody can casually hand over a pair of